-The Master of Liberal Arts, Sustainability degree field consists of 12 courses, two of which are required for admission and one is required on campus.
-Three-week, on-campus options available.
+The Master of Liberal Arts, Sustainability degree field consists of 12 courses (48 credits), with one required on campus.
+Three-week on-campus options available.
+You choose either a thesis or capstone track.

 12 Graduate Courses